Timeline of Elon Musk and Donald Trump’s feud

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Rebecca Wright, Kat Jennings, Matt Egan, Betsy Klein, Hadas Gold, Samantha Waldenberg and Alayna Treene contributed to this report.
+CNN’s Rebecca Wright, Kat Jennings, Matt Egan, Betsy Klein, Hadas Gold, Samantha Waldenberg, Alayna Treene, Olesya Dmitracova and Anna Cooban contributed to this report.